Polishing & Enhancing Chrome and Stainless-Steel Wire Wheels

 What is the best wash process?

-Dry the wheels with a Luxury Drying Towel and you are ready to proceed.
+• Dry the wheels with a Luxury Drying Towel and you are ready to proceed.

 Step 2

-– Start with the front and rear surfaces of the outer rim.
-Rub the steel wool backwards and forwards along the surface until the marks are cleared away.
+• Rub the steel wool backwards and forwards along the surface until the marks are cleared away.
 Refer to photo 3.
 If they have not gone after 30 Seconds of rubbing, then they probably won’t be removable.

-Don’t over-rub the area, as the purpose of the steel wool is to “nip off the contaminant”, not to reduce the thin coating of chrome. *4 Similar respect should be shown to Stainless Steel wheels.
+• Access from the rear and wipe around the hub several times.
 Working on the front of the hub from behind.
 Refer to Photo 4.

-– Again, from the rear, use the steel wool by hand to correct those areas accessible on the outer rim (the one the tyre goes on).
+Again, from the rear, use the steel wool by hand to correct those areas accessible on the outer rim (the one the tyre goes on).

 Step 3

-Finally, from the front, correct any other accessible areas with your fingers.
+• Finally, from the front, correct any other accessible areas with your fingers.

-Before proceeding to the next stage, spray the entire wire wheel with Chrome & Metal Polish and wipe clean.
+• Before proceeding to the next stage, spray the entire wire wheel with Chrome & Metal Polish and wipe clean.

-Continue removing contaminants with the steel wool using the toothbrush and other buds till the process is completed.
+• Continue removing contaminants with the steel wool using the toothbrush and other buds till the process is completed.

-Below are several photos that may help you design your buds.
-Note the stainless strip laid out between the spokes and the rim.
+• Note the stainless strip laid out between the spokes and the rim.
 A flexible toothbrush will greatly assist in this phase of the process.

 Step 4